espressif/arduino-esp32/libraries/MultiThreading/examples/BasicMultiThreading/README.md

 This example supports all SoCs.

-## How to Use Example

-Read this documentation and the code and try to understand it.
-When you flash it to your ESP, open a Serial Plotter and observe the analog signal.

-* How to install the Arduino IDE: [Install Arduino IDE](https://github.com/espressif/arduino-esp32/tree/master/docs/arduino-ide).

 ### Hardware Connection

 If your board does not have built in LED, please connect one to the pin specified by the `LED_BUILTIN` in code (you can also change the number and connect it on pin you desire).